Dunsink

-Formerly the location of "Dublin’s biggest landfill facility", Dunsink is also the site of a major unofficial Traveller encampment, the subject of considerable media coverage in 2007.
+Formerly the location of "Dublin's biggest landfill facility", Dunsink is also the site of a major unofficial Traveller encampment, the subject of considerable media coverage in 2007.
 By 2008, Fingal County Council had reportedly compensated those in the encampment to "vacate [the] land".

+The council's updated Fingal Development Plan 2023-2029 includes proposals to build several thousand new homes at Dunsink.
+The proposal, which was opened for public consultation in mid-2026, attracted objections from some residents in nearby Finglas.